 2.3.7 Export Pipeline Corrosion Protection and Inspection Plan

-External corrosion protection will be provided by a combination of a fusion-bonded epoxy (FBE) coating and sacrificial anodes.
+External corrosion protection would be provided by a combination of a fusion-bonded epoxy (FBE) coating and sacrificial anodes.
 The number and weight of anodes will be designed to meet or exceed MMS requirements for a 20-year design life.
 The chemical makeup of the anodes will be customized for deepwater applications.
 Internal corrosion will be controlled by injecting corrosion inhibitor into the pipeline at the Medusa platform.
 Corrosion coupons will be installed at the respective receiving platforms to monitor the effectiveness of the corrosion inhibitor.

 The oil export and gas export pipelines would be patrolled at least once each calendar year with a maximum interval between successive patrols of 15 months and required by DOT Section 192.705.
 Such patrolling would be performed by boat sailover or aircraft flyover.
 While not required by DOT Section 192.150, Enron may also use internal pig inspection devices.
 Enron will also monitor corrosion coupons where installed.